Junior Ranger Badges and Booklets:

 Yellowstone National Park

-The Yellowstone Junior Ranger program was a great way to keep the girls engaged while exploring the park’s geysers, wildlife, visitor centers, and scenic stops.
-Some activities could be worked on during drives or downtime, but other parts were easier to complete after visiting key areas of the park.
-Because Yellowstone is so large, this is a good booklet to start early in the trip instead of saving until the end.
-In all, the program took about 1 to 2 hours to complete.
+The Yellowstone Junior Ranger program was a great way to keep the girls engaged while exploring the park’s geysers, wildlife, visitor centers, scenic stops, and boardwalk areas.
+Some activities could be worked on during the day as we moved through the park, while other parts were easier to complete after visiting key areas.

 Zion National Park